-MP#2 - Contact - political representatives and special interest groups.
+MP#3 - Contact - political representatives and special interest groups.

-MP#3 - Action - volunteer, assemble, and petition.
+EXTRA - Action - volunteer, assemble, and petition.

 Students will create their own Special Interest Group of two, three, or four students.
 They will work for the semester in this group.
 They will select an issue that is important to them, and become advocates for that cause.
-In Marking Period #1 students will choose their issue and research it.
+In Marking Period #2 students will choose their issue and research it.
 They will decide upon a name for their interest group and fashion a mission statement that defines their goals.
 They will research both pro and con, domestic and international sources for their specific issue.
-Marking Period #2 will see ACT groups contacting similar interest groups and writing to political representatives, news organizations and other interests concerning their group viewpoint.
-Marking Period #3 will be all about ACTION.
-Your Interest Group will be required to perform two tasks that promote your cause and create a flyer that advocates for your position.
-You may choose to assemble and picket for your cause, or you may petition to inform the public.
+Marking Period #3 will see ACT groups contacting similar interest groups and writing to political representatives, news organizations and other interests concerning their group viewpoint.
+Extra Credit Options in Marking Period #3 will be all about ACTION.
+Your Interest Group may choose to assemble and picket for your cause, or you may petition to inform the public.
 You may volunteer for a similar organization.
-You may set up an information table in the cafeteria and inform fellow students of carry your message into the public arena.
-You may create and update both a facebook and blog to spread the message.
-Or you may attend a political rally.
+You may set up an information table in the cafeteria and inform fellow students or carry your message into the public arena.
+Any such organized action will be rewarded with substantial extra credit and will serve as a capstone for your efforts.
+An intervention - flyers, public or private, assembly, or petition will result in a grade bump of 10% for the Marking Period.
+Maximum bump of 20%.
 At the end of the course it is my hope that you will recognize the potential benefits of being highly involved in your own government.